gpadolina/SQL_notes/DatabaseBuilding.md

-Microsoft Access development environment can be used to build a database.
+Rapid application development can be used to build databases such Microsoft Access development environment.

 ### Indexing